auth0/docs/articles/native-platforms/android/01-login.md

 <div class="phone-mockup"><img src="/media/articles/libraries/lock-android/login.png" alt="Mobile example screenshot"/></div>

-> If you need in depth configuration, check more information on [Lock Builder](/libraries/lock-android#lock-builder)
+> If you need in depth configuration, you can find more information on [Lock Builder](/libraries/lock-android#lock-builder)

 > There are multiple ways of implementing the login dialog.
 What you see above is the default widget; however, if you want, you can use [your own UI](02-custom-login.md).